-A secondary focus is continued gold extraction from a substantial alluvial gold deposit discovered on the property.
-To date, Goldrich has completed approximately 15,000 feet of drilling and outlined 10.5 million cubic yards of mineralized material, at an average head grade of approximately 0.025 ounces of gold per cubic yard for an estimated total of approximately 250,000 contained ounces.
+Subject to available financing, our focus is two-fold: (1) Continued gold extraction from a substantial alluvial gold deposit discovered on the property.
+To date, Goldrich has completed approximately 15,000 feet of drilling and outlined 10.5 million cubic yards of mineralized alluvial material, at an average head grade of approximately 0.025 ounces of gold per cubic yard.
+(2) Continue exploration of our Chandalar property where we have discovered and identified drilling targets for a potentially large sedimentary-type bulk tonnage hard-rock gold deposit as well as a possible intrusion-related source of lode mineralization.

 In 2012, Goldrich and NyacAU LLC ("NyacAU") formed Goldrich NyacAU Placer LLC ("GNP"), a 50/50 jointventure company, managed by NyacAU, to mine Goldrich's various placer properties at Chandalar.
 In 2013, an independent mining permit was received to expand the mining operation from 10 to approximately 350 acres.
-As of 2013, total mining preparation expenditures by GNP were approximately \$13.7 million and mining preparation expenditures for 2014 are estimated to be \$4.5 million.
-Except for certain equipment that is under order and is being constructed outside of Alaska, the expanded plant is expected to be completed in 2014 and extraction is targeted to begin in June 2015.
-Gold production will be approximately from mid-June to mid-September of each year.
+As of 2014, total mining preparation expenditures by GNP were approximately \$18 million and mining expenditures for 2015 are estimated to be \$5 million.
+Except for certain equipment that is under order and is being constructed outside of Alaska, the expanded plant was completed in 2014 and extraction is targeted to begin in June 2015.
+Gold extraction will be approximately from mid-June to mid-September of each year.
 All costs up to commercial production (as defined in the joint venture agreement) are required to be funded by NyacAU and will be paid back from cash flow from gold production (as defined in the joint venture agreement).

-During the last several years, weak financial markets have been an important factor affecting the level of our exploration activities and we were unable to obtain sufficient finances for exploration in 2012 and 2013.
-We believe the financial markets are improving in 2014 and hope to secure finances for an exploration program in 2014.
-Additionally, as the placer mine nears completion, we look forward to internal cash flow and additional opportunities for financing that will give us a unique advantage over other junior mining exploration companies.
-We also intend to list our shares on a recognized stock exchange in Canada in addition to maintaining our listing on the Financial Industry Regulatory Authority's ("FINRA") OTC Bulletin Board in the United States.
+During the last several years, weak financial markets have been an important factor affecting the level of our exploration activities and we were unable to obtain sufficient finances for drilling exploration in 2013 and 2014, but conducted an airborne radiometric and magnetic survey over the entire property.
+As the placer mine nears completion, we look forward to internal cash flow and additional opportunities for financing that will give us a unique advantage for growth over other junior mining exploration companies.
+We also intend to list our shares on a recognized stock exchange in Canada in addition to maintaining our listing on the OTCQB in the United States.
 We believe these factors will increase our access to financial markets and positively affect our ability to raise the funds necessary to add value to our property and increase shareholder value.